gwijthoff/sof_talk/sof_talk.md

 First put forward in “On the Poetics of the Science Fiction Genre” (1972), the phrase “cognitive estrangement” defined the “necessary and sufficient conditions” of a genre

-> whose main formal device is an imaginative framework alternative to the author's empirical environment. \[full quote on slide]\
+> [**QUOTE**] whose main formal device is an imaginative framework alternative to the author's empirical environment.

 According to this model, science fiction is premised on a process of “estrangement” in that the literary gambit of the individual work consists of a “what if” question directed away from whatever we accept to be this world.
 Importantly, this movement away from our world must be “cognitive.”
 That is, the fictional hypothesis of the work is elaborated with objective, “scientific” rigor—it has to be plausible.